Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTaste

 Pâte au Coings Cheese course Winter menu

-Pâte de coings (Quince Cheese) with a Cheese Course
+Pâte de Coings (Quince Cheese) with a Cheese Course

 Jane Satow

-The following recipe for pâte de coings a Provencal mother's tried and true method.
-Pâte de coings or quince cheese a traditional Provençale recipe, which takes time to make.
-This thick jelly is lovely served on its own or with aged Compté cheese.
-It’s also one of the 13 traditional Christmas desserts served in France.
+Pâte de coings is a Provencal mother's tried and true method.
+Pâte de coings, or quince cheese, is a traditional Provençale recipe, which takes time to make.
+This thick jelly is lovely served alone or with aged Compté cheese.
+It's also one of the 13 traditional Christmas desserts served in France.

 Prep Time 15 minutes